ian-kimura/ian-kimura.github.io/projects/events-hawaii.md

 ---
 layout: project
 type: project
-image: images/vacay-square.png
+image: images/eventsHawaiiPromo.png
 title: Vacay
 permalink: projects/events-hawaii
 # All dates must be YYYY-MM-DD format!
-date: 2015-12-15
+date: 2020-09-04
 labels:
   - Javascript
-  - Meteor
+  - HTML
-  - MongoDB
+  - Social Media
-  - GitHub
+  - Website Design
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: Design and create a mock platform for sharing local news.
 ---

 During the summer of 2018, along with three other collaborators from various Hawaiian islands, we created a website which allows people from around the different island